Available as a public seminar July 24-28 in Austin, TX!

 Applications developers; systems software developers; device driver developers; system administrators; system integrators; hardware OEMs; I.T. support personnel

-A significant portion of the time will be spent on system memory dump (“blue screen”) analysis, including how to correctly isolate problems to the component level (not just pointing at the latest non-Microsoft thing on the stack) and sometimes deeper.
+A significant portion of the time will be spent on system memory dump (“blue screen”) analysis using the Windows Debugging Tools (WinDbg).
+You’ll learn how to correctly isolate problems to the component level (not just pointing at the latest non-Microsoft thing on the stack) and sometimes deeper.
 We present a number of debugging strategies that are useful for most scenarios.
 We have you analyze a number of example memory dump files, some from deliberately “bugged” systems, some from crashes experienced in real systems in the field, which together give you practice in applying the strategies and in recognizing which will be effective.

 Experience using, administering, or writing applications for Windows operating systems.